Princess Sophie of Greece and Denmark: First marriage and settling in Germany

 In 1927, Sophie met one of her distant cousins, Prince Philipp of Hesse-Kassel.
-Shortly after, she met two of his brothers, the twins Christoph and Richard of Hesse-Kassel at the manor of Hemmelmark, the home of her great-aunt Princess Irene of Hesse and by Rhine.
+Shortly after, she met two of his brothers, the twins Christoph and Richard of Hesse-Kassel at Schloss Hemmelmark, the home of her great-aunt Princess Irene of Hesse and by Rhine.
 Despite her being 13 years their junior, the two German princes soon attempted to court her and it was Christoph who managed to grab her attention.
 Their romance eventually ended in an engagement, which was officially celebrated when Sophie turned 16, in 1930.
 Around the same time, Cecilie, Sophie's favorite sister, became engaged to another member of the House of Hesse, Georg Donatus, Hereditary Grand Duke of Hesse.

 The happiness of the princess was however clouded by the situation of her mother, whose mental health deteriorated sharply after the celebration of her silver wedding anniversary with Prince Andrew, in 1928.
 Struck by a mental health crisis, the princess convinced herself that she possessed healing powers and that she was receiving divine messages about potential husbands for her daughters.
 She then took herself for a saint and soon declared herself the bride of Jesus.
 Distraught by the situation, Prince Andrew finally made the decision to place his wife in a sanatorium.
 He took advantage of his family's stay in Darmstadt, on the occasion of the celebration for Cecilie's official engagement in April 1930, to send Alice to a psychiatric hospital located in Kreuzlingen, Switzerland.

 In the absence of their mother, Sophie and Cecilie made their wedding preparations together.
 The two princesses thus went to London, in the spring of 1930, in order to obtain new clothes.
 Shortly after, they returned to Paris to put together their trousseau and buy their wedding dresses.
 The nuptials of Sophie and Christoph were celebrated in Kronberg im Taunus on 15 December 1930.
 They were married in two religious ceremonies, with the Orthodox one held at Friedrichshof Castle, owned by her mother-in-law Princess Margaret of Prussia, and the Lutheran one at a church in the city.
 A few weeks later, on 2 February 1931, Cecilie and Georg Donatus married in the presence of their family at the Neue Palais in Darmstadt.

 With their honeymoon over, Sophie and Christoph moved into an apartment in Berlin's Schöneberg quarter.
 After working for a long time in the Maybach car factory in Friedrichshafen, the prince had just been hired as a broker by the Victoria insurance company.
 While the princess moved to Germany to start a family, Greece went through a tumultuous political period, marked by numerous coups d'état.
 Confronted with permanent instability, the population gradually lost confidence in the institutions of the Hellenic Republic and King George II (Sophie's cousin) was finally reinstalled on the throne in November 1935.